aobo-y/2019f-UVA-CS6316-MachineLearning/About.md

 ### Course Websites

++ Course schedule and materials are  @ [https://qiyanjun.github.io/2019f-UVA-CS6316-MachineLearning/](https://qiyanjun.github.io/2019f-UVA-CS6316-MachineLearning/)
++ Course Piazza page for QA of exams, quizzes, class-discussions and assignments.
 + Course Collab page to submit  assignments and project reports.
-+ Course schedule and materials are listed @ [URL](https://qiyanjun.github.io/2018fUVA-CS4501MachineLearning/)
-+ Course Piazza page for QA of exams, quizzes, class-discussions and assignments.
++ All logistic issues are announced via course [email list](mailto:19f-cs-6316-ml@collab.its.virginia.edu)

 ### Course Grading Policy
   The grade will be calculated as follows:
 + Assignments (60%, with six assignments)
-+ Midterm (20%): 75mins in class; closed book;  only one page of letter-size note (two-sided) is allowed; no smart device is allowed during the exam; your notes can be typed or handwritten;
-+ Final (20%): 75mins in class; closed book;  only one page of letter-size note (two-sided) is allowed; no smart device is allowed during the exam; your notes can be typed or handwritten;
-+ Extra programming tasks or Extra Sample Exam Questions (Extra 5%)
-+ #### Additional Non-Linear Constraint: In order to pass the course, the average of your midterm and final must also be "pass".
++ In-class quizzes (20%): each takes 5 ~ 10 mins in class;
++ Final project (20%):

 ### Assignment due dates, Lateness and Extensions

-+ #### All communication regarding late assignment submission should be done directly with  [instructors-19f-cs-6316@collab.its.virginia.edu](mailto:instructors-19f-cs-6316@collab.its.virginia.edu), not with the instructor.

 + Unless otherwise specified, assignments should be submitted through collab and are due  <b>
 at 11:59pm on the due date </b>.
 + Programming solutions should be placed in each student's appropriate Collab  directory.

++ #### All communications regarding late assignment submissions should go directly to [instructors-19f-cs-6316@collab.its.virginia.edu](mailto:instructors-19f-cs-6316@collab.its.virginia.edu), not with the instructor.

 + About Extensions:
-  + Please submit your late assignment to [instructors-19f-cs-6316@collab.its.virginia.edu](mailto:instructors-19f-cs-6316@collab.its.virginia.edu),
-  + Each student has <b>six</b> extension days to be used at his or her own discretion throughout the entire course.
+  + Each student has <b>three</b> extension days to be used at his or her own discretion throughout the entire course.
   + Your grades would be
-discounted by 15% per day when you use these late days.
+discounted by 10% per day when you use these late days.
   + You could use the days in whatever combination you like.
-For example, all days on 1 assignment or 1 each day over six assignments (for a maximum grade of 85% on each).
+For example, all days on 1 assignment or 1 each day over six assignments (for a maximum grade of 90% on each).
   + After you've used all late days, you cannot get credit for anything turned in late.